How Route Optimization Improves Efficiency in Last Mile Delivery

-An increasing number of people across the world prefer shopping online, and it has only gone up ever since COVID-19 began to engulf the world.
-An overwhelming amount of research indicate that people not just prefer buying products like electronics or clothing, but groceries too!
+An increasing number of people across the world prefer shopping online, and it has only increased in the more than two years since the start of COVID-19.
+An overwhelming amount of research indicates that people not just prefer buying products like electronics or clothing, but groceries too!

 Let's look at some stats:

-Ensuring timely delivery of goods is a cornerstone concern of Last-Mile, which comes with a lot of technological and infrastructural challenges.
+Ensuring a timely delivery of goods is a cornerstone concern of last mile, which comes with a lot of technological and infrastructural challenges.

-In logistics, Static routing algorithms refers to a single (master) plan produced for a future period based on specific factors and (an average) order set.
-They are easy to setup, but as the organization scales up, they introduce several new challenges.
+In logistics, static routing algorithms refer to a single (master) plan produced for a future period based on specific factors and (an average) order set.
+It easy to setup, but as the organization scales, static routing introduces several new challenges.